ccmahn/project-repo/SUBMISSION_README.md

     - I learned how to properly use docker-compose; I was able to configure an image/container relatiey easily when I was just using "one folder" like in the week2 exercise, but I find it much more concise to bundle the frontend/backend together.

 - The indentation in my github-actions file was off, so I had to correct those to help the pipeline run
+- I also had to re-arrange the order of my commands in the .yml file, also changing the was I was accessing the login variables in order to have them pass the pipieline

 ### Future Improvements